Kinovea/kinovea-docs/source/capture/userinterface.rst

 .. image:: /images/capture/infobar1.png

-The first part of the infobar displays the alias of the camera and the current image size, framerate configuration and image format.
+The first part of the infobar displays the alias of the camera and the current configuration for image size, frame rate and image format.

-The framerate indicated here is the configured framerate, the actual framerate sent by the camera might be different for various reasons like low light levels or incompatible image size.

 Clicking in this area of the infobar will bring up the camera configuration dialog.

+The frame rate indicated is the one configured, the actual frame rate sent by the camera might be different for various reasons like low light levels or hardware limitations.

 .. image:: /images/capture/infobar2.png

-The second part of the infobar displays the following live capture statistics:
+The second part of the infobar displays the following live statistics:

 Signal (fps)
 ************